-Maintain adequate funding of pension liabilities
+3. Maintain adequate funding of pension liabilities

-The financial statements report the share of the pension scheme deficit on the College's balance sheet in line with the requirements of Financial Reporting Standard (FRS) 17.
+The financial statements report the share of the local government pension scheme deficit on the College's balance sheet in line with the requirements of Financial Reporting Standard 17.
 The deficit could increase if auto enrolment increases the number of members in the pension scheme.

-Accommodation Strategy
+4. Accommodation Strategy

-Due to government funding cut backs, the College needs to develop its accommodation strategy into something it can fund without significant funding body support, which is challenging given the age and state of the buildings.
-The risk is that the buildings continue to deteriorate and learners wish to go elsewhere.
+Due to government funding cut backs, the College needs to develop its accommodation strategy such that it can be funded without significant funding body support, which is challenging given the age and state of the buildings.
+There is a risk that the buildings continue to deteriorate and learners wish to go elsewhere.